essej/aoo/readme.rst

 Changelog
 ---------

+- April 2020: go public
-- New project page on Feb.2014 - winfried ritsch
+- New project page on Feb.2014 - winfried ritsch now on git.iem.at
 - checked in in sourceforge repo (see above)
 - added aao_lib
 - New test implementation Feb.
 2020 - christof ressi